• Menu

 • Increased attention span

-• Increased sociability
+• Better sociability

 • Increased motivation

-• Improvement in clarity of thought
+• Improved clarity of thought

 • Decreased cravings (e.g. drugs and alcohol)